Seek and Solve Reasoning for Table Question Answering: Related Works

 Instead of focusing on obtaining the simplified task, this work explores the value of the often overlooked reasoning path that leads to it.
 A related study is TaCo \cite{TaCo}, which fine-tuned two LMs.
 The first LM generates a CoT from the table and question, and the second LM sequentially infers the answer from the CoT.
 Unlike TaCo, our method consists of two related tasks performed in two stages, where two-stage CoTs are performed consecutively to complete a task.

 \textbf{Prompt Engineering}.
 Prompt engineering is important for eliciting LLM capabilities.
 CoT prompting \cite{COT}, which divides reasoning into multi-step formats, has been shown to reduce errors and improve faithfulness.
 However, not all reasoning paths are equally effective, and some require structured guidance for optimal results \cite{stepaware}\cite{TreeOfThoughts}.
 ICL \cite{ICL} is another important technique that provides LLMs with demonstrations to help them solve new tasks.
 Combining CoT with ICL involves using demonstrations with intermediate reasoning steps to guide the model through complex problem-solving processes using structured examples \cite{COTICL}.
-In this work, we explore a reasoning path that imitates the human reasoning process and then combine CoT and ICL to instruct an LLM in solving TQA tasks in a dedicated manner.
+In this work, we explore a reasoning path that incorporates domain knowledge and then combine CoT and ICL to instruct an LLM in solving TQA tasks in a dedicated manner.